 Winter in Pittsburgh

 If summer days are partly cloudy, winter ones are almost always so.
 These are the cold, gray, blah days that Pittsburghers bemoan.
 Though the temperature might be in the 40s Fahrenheit (5 degrees C) for much of December, it usually drops considerably by the end of the month.
 You can almost always expect snow in January and February, even if it’s only a dusting.
-The average snowfall in January is 11.5 inches and the average in February is 10.2 inches though Pittsburgh has had record storms that dumped up to 2 feet of snow and ice at once.

 What to pack: You’ll need a winter coat, hat, gloves, and scarf, especially if you’ll be outside for any length of time.
 Winter boots are good to have if it’s snowy, even though road crews keep the highways plowed and salted, and businesses generally clear their sidewalks.